 Google Fi vs. T-Mobile: What's up with coverage?

 Before you get excited about Google Fi's coverage, it's important to note that there are two tiers of supported phones.
 The preferred tier of phones is Designed for Fi, which indicates that the phone will be compatible with Google Fi's network switching.
-Recently, Designed for Fi phones have also gotten access to 5G as long as they support T-Mobile's 5G bands (n41 and n71 for sub-6).
-While quite a few phones support these bands, the only 5G phones that support network switching are the Pixel 4a 5G, Pixel 5, the unlocked Samsung S20 series, Note 20 series, and A71 5G.
+Designed for Fi phones also get 5G as long as they support T-Mobile's 5G bands (n41 and n71 for sub-6).
+Fi has been quick about adding Android phones to its list with the Pixel series, Galaxy S series, and more working with the full network.

 The second tier of phones is Compatible with Fi.
 This includes all unlocked phones that work with the T-Mobile network and includes 5G support on the T-Mobile network.
 However, compatible with Fi phones won't be able to take advantage of Fi's network switching.
 Still, nearly any unlocked 5G phone will work with T-Mobile's network, so most people will have more than enough coverage with solid speeds.

 Google Fi vs. T-Mobile: What if you just want a reliable connection?